Can’t look at another sushi roll? There’s much more exciting lunchtime fare to be had on the cheap.

 Heart of Carlton, $5

 Heart of Carlton really is the low-price gem of Melbourne’s inner north.
-The husband-wife duo behind this local spot is here to serve you big bowls of pasta, homemade soups and hearty curries for just a few gold coins.
+The husband-wife duo behind this local spot is here to serve you big bowls of pasta, homemade soups and hearty curries.
+And nothing is over $5.
 The atmosphere is priceless too, with live music on the piano and a cosy fireplace.

 People sitting in front of a cafe